stackbit-projects/adorable-iron-87792/src/pages/about.md

 ---
 title: About Me
-subtitle: A little more about what makes me tick
+subtitle: A little more about what makes me tick...
 img_path: images/about.jpg
 template: page
 ---

 I'm a Director of Software Engineering from [Whitley Bay](https://en.wikipedia.org/wiki/Whitley_Bay), in the North East of England.
+I've been a remote worker since joining [GSK](https://medium.com/gsktech) in 2018, and lead a primarily remote team.

 I'm an engineering leader and manager with a passion for people.
 I try to create environments that allow teams to bring their best selves to work, and deliver best outcomes for the business.
 If we can have a bit of fun while doing it, then it's a win.